BlockchainCommons/www.blockchaincommons.com/projects.md

 **Repo:** [bc-keytool-cli](https://github.com/BlockchainCommons/bc-keytool-cli)<br>
 **Status:** Feature-complete beta

 keytool is a command-line tool that implements a data flow graph for deriving cryptocurrency keys and addresses.
 Any of the nodes in the graph can be assigned and any set of nodes can be derived as long as their dependencies are met.
-It also acts as a shocase for Blockchain Commons' C libraries, such as our reference implementations of [BIP39](https://github.com/BlockchainCommons/bc-bip39), [Shamir Secret Sharing](https://github.com/blockchainCommons/bc-shamir/), [Shamir Secret Key Recovery](https://github.com/BlockchainCommons/bc-sskr), and [Uniform Resources](https://github.com/BlockchainCommons/bc-ur).
+It also acts as a showcase for Blockchain Commons' C libraries, such as our reference implementations of [BIP39](https://github.com/BlockchainCommons/bc-bip39), [Shamir Secret Sharing](https://github.com/blockchainCommons/bc-shamir/), [Shamir Secret Key Recovery](https://github.com/BlockchainCommons/bc-sskr), and [Uniform Resources](https://github.com/BlockchainCommons/bc-ur).

 ### Seedtool